DDT5/snip1155-reference-impl/README.md

 ### TokenId public information

 Any user MUST be able to query the public information of a given token_id.
-In the base specificiation, the query response json schema is similar to `token_id_private_info`, except that `private_metadata` MUST be `null`.
+In the base specification, the query response json schema is similar to `token_id_private_info`, except that `private_metadata` MUST be `null`.

 Query message:
 ```js